Simple Cooking Swaps for Easier Diabetes Management

 “Significant fluctuations in blood sugar can lead to diabetes complications,” says Amy Stephens, RDN, a registered dietitian nutritionist and a certified diabetes care and education specialist in New York City.
 For example, hypoglycemia (very low blood sugar) can bring on shakiness, anxiety, confusion, nausea, weakness, fatigue, headaches, and more.
 On the other hand, hyperglycemia (very high blood sugar) can up your thirst and make you need to urinate more often.
 In the long term, high blood sugar also raises your risk of serious health issues like cardiovascular disease and kidney problems.
 “That’s why it’s so important to minimize blood sugar swings as much as possible,” says Stephens.
 “When you do, you’ll feel better throughout the day.”

-To keep your blood sugar steady, Stephens suggests eating every three to four hours and relying more on foods that incorporate fibre, protein, or fat (which slow the release of sugar into the bloodstream) and less on those made up of simple carbs (which cause glucose to spike), like white bread and pasta.
+To keep your blood sugar steady, Stephens suggests eating every three to four hours and relying more on foods that incorporate fiber, protein, or fat (which slow the release of sugar into the bloodstream) and less on those made up of simple carbs (which cause glucose to spike), like white bread and pasta.
 The good news?
 The WW Diabetes-Tailored PersonalPoints™ Program is designed to guide you toward foods that are higher in the former.
-With that in mind, we’ve rounded up some simple swaps—loved by WW staffers and members alike—that will let you enjoy your favourite foods without rocking your blood sugar.
+With that in mind, we’ve rounded up some simple swaps—loved by WW staffers and members alike—that will let you enjoy your favorite foods without rocking your blood sugar.

 You like: The same sugary breakfast cereal your kids love